finos/rune-dsl/documentation/documentation.rst

 While such validation rules are generally specified for existing data standards like FpML alongside the standard documentation, the logic needs to be evaluated and transcribed into code by the relevant teams.
 More often than not, it results in such logic not being consistently enforced.

-As an example, the ``FpML_ird_57`` data rule implements the **FpML ird validation rule #57**, which states that if the notional step schedule is absent, then the initial value of the notional schedule must not be null.
+As an example, the ``FpML_ird_57`` data rule implements the **FpML ird validation rule #57**, which states that if the calculation period frequency is expressed in units of month or year, then the roll convention cannot be a week day.
 With Rosetta, this legible view is provided alongside a programmatic implementation thanks to automatic code generation.

 .. code-block:: Java